openbrunei/brunei-covid19-clusters/charts_clusters.md

 ### Cluster: 884
 Cluster reported new cases only once, on 20 Aug 2021 Total, including 1st case (Case 884): 5

+### Cluster: 1385
+Cluster reported new cases only once, on 21 Aug 2021
+Total: 4

 ### Cluster: ABCi
 Dates: 9 to 20 Aug 2021